Attorneys & Agents

 Shareholder, Registered Patent Attorney

-Mr. Thornburg is the immediate past President of the Intellectual Property Law Association of Florida.
-He also serves on the Executive Counsel of the Business Law Section of the Florida Bar, where he previously served as Chair of the Section’s Intellectual Property Committee.
+Outside the office, Robert’s passion is the advancement of Miami area artists, photographers, musicians and content creators – having founded the Miami Chapter of the Copyright Society of the USA in 2013 (where he now serves as Chapter Co‑Chair, as well as on the society’s national executive committee).
+Mr. Thornburg also serves on the board of directors of the Association of Intellectual Property Firms (AIPF).
+He is a past president of the Intellectual Property Law Association of Florida (IPLAF).
+Robert also serves on the Executive Counsel of the Business Law Section of the Florida Bar, where he previously served as Chair of the Section’s Intellectual Property Committee.
 Likewise, he is a former Chair of the Section’s Computer & Cyber Law Committee.

 While in law school, he served as Vice-Chair of the Justice Campbell Thornal Moot Court Board, Editor-in-Chief of the Journal of Technology Law & Policy, and President of the Florida Intellectual Property Law Association.
 The Book Award in Intellectual Property Law (the individual having the highest grade in the class) at the University of Florida Levin College of Law is named in his honor.

 Mr. Thornburg is an active lecturer on topics relating to intellectual property and has served as a visiting lecturer at the University Of Florida College Of Law, the University of Miami School of Law, Florida State University College of Law, and the University of Notre Dame College of Engineering.